which scooter to choose

 However, to drive this type of scooter there are several options:

-- You must either have a A1 permit (you must be at least 16 years old to pass this permit).
+- You must hold a A1 permit (you must be at least 16 years old to pass this permit).
 This permit is valid for a period of 15 years.

 - You can also drive 125 cm3 scooters if you are holders of the B permit by following a 7 hours training.